eclipsesource/jsonforms/README.md

 Now you start the example by running `npm run dev` and then pointing your browser to `http://localhost:8080`.

-Note that running the `placeholder` example you'll first need to start [jsonplaceholder](https://jsonplaceholder.typicode.com/) which provides a fake REST API.
+Note that for running the `placeholder` example you'll first need to start [jsonplaceholder](https://jsonplaceholder.typicode.com/) which provides a fake REST API.
 You can do so via